basiralab/FLAT-Net/README.md

 ## Run FLAT-Net
-To run our code, open up a terminal at FLAT-Nets’s directory and type in
+To run our code, open up a terminal at FLAT-Net’s directory and type in
 ```sh
 $ conda activate FLAT-Net
 $ python demo.py